jondyer/cs1653-2017fa-jbd29-mar257-zds14/reports/phase-1.md

 If file f is shared with members of group g, then only members of group g are authorized to read, modify, delete, or see the existence of f.
 Without this requirement, any user could access any file, which is contrary to the notion of group-based file sharing.

 ### Property __: Redundancy Redundancy
 The system should have redundancy built in to provide better uptime and to prevent loss of data.
 Multiple servers in different locations should be used so if one location is temporarily unavailable, user data is still accessible from another location.
-This would also serve as a backup of that can be used to restore missing data.
+This would also serve as a backup which can be used to restore missing data.

 ### Property __: File Consistency
 If a file is modified or deleted by one user, it shall be consistent across the system.
 It is important to keep the file servers in sync because inconsistencies can lead to confusion and error.

 ### Property __: File Metadata
 Every file will have metadata associated with it, such as when it was last modified, and who it was modified by.
 The timestamps will all be in group server local time.
-This information is important to have as it shows when it was last changed so that users can make sure they have the most up to date version.
+This information is important to have so that users can make sure they have the most up to date version.

 ### Property __: Concurrent Access Protocol (CAP)
 Multiple users should be able to read a file at the same time, but only one user at a time should be able to write to a file.
 A write lock can be put in place so that users are not writing over each others' work, resulting in lost data.